nkatuna/pandaserver/README.md

 `export SECRET_KEY='some long random string that is very secret'`.

 I only check the pandaserver from my home network, so I avoid setting up a full proxy server.
-Waitress, the WSGI interface, needs to be able to bind to port 80, so I use authbind rather than run waitress as root.
+Waitress, the WSGI interface, needs to be able to bind to port 80.
+I use authbind rather than run waitress as root.

 I launch the pandaserver with `authbind python waitress_server.py &`.